• Skip to primary navigation

 Histamine intolerance is not actually an allergy to histamine.

-It is actually not an allergy at all despite its similar symptoms.
+Interestingly, histamine intolerance is not an allergy at all despite its similar symptoms.
 The symptoms are so similar because allergic reactions always involve the release of histamine in the body.
-Histamine intolerance actually comes from other processes that either make excess histamine or render the body unable to properly break down histamine that is present.

 Symptoms of Histamine Intolerance